apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 configure Accumulo in many different ways to handle notification scans, without any changes to Fluo.

-For my first pass at using scan executors I tried a prescriptive approach.
+For my first pass at using scan executors, I tried a prescriptive approach.
 I attempted to use scan hints to explicitly name an executor for notification scans.
 I realized this would require Fluo configuration to provide the name of the scan executor.
 Forcing a user to specify Accumulo and Fluo configuration